 The primary objective of DLR aeronautics research activities is to enhance the competitiveness of Germany and Europe's aerospace and air transport industries and to achieve governmental and societal objectives.
 In addition to fundamental research work, DLR is primarily concerned with applied aerospace research and development.

 DLR has set itself the challenge of making the fast-growing air transport sector efficient, environmentally friendly and sustainable.
-DLR's aerospace technology portfolio is geared towards the objectives stated in the European strategy paper 'Vision 2020' and its German counterpart, 'Luftfahrt 2020'.
-The main aims are:
+DLR's aerospace technology portfolio is geared towards the objectives stated in the European strategy paper 'Flightpath 2050' and its German counterpart, 'Luftfahrt 2020'.
+The main aims are (compared to 2000):

 Strategic Research Agenda (SRA)

 To achieve these aims, the Advisory Council for Aeronautic Research in Europe (ACARE) developed the 'Strategic Research Agenda', or SRA, from which DLR's aeronautics strategy is largely derived.
-Based on the new European vision 'Flightpath 2050', ACARE has developed the 'Strategic Research and Innovation Agenda' (SRIA), which will replace the existing SRA in 2012.
-The SRIA will then be incorporated into DLR's aeronautics strategy.
+Based on the new European vision 'Flightpath 2050', ACARE has developed the 'Strategic Research and Innovation Agenda' (SRIA), which has been incorporated into DLR's aeronautics strategy.

-To ensure the objectives of 'Vision 2020' are successfully implemented, DLR is expanding its capability for systems analysis and technological evaluation of air transport systems.
+To ensure the objectives of 'Flightpath 2050' are successfully implemented, DLR is expanding its capability for systems analysis and technological evaluation of air transport systems.
 An essential factor in developing enhanced evaluation capabilities is numerical simulation, based on computer-aided calculations of the air flow around an aircraft, and the experimental validation of such calculations; DLR's technology portfolio places strong emphasis on both of these.

 The helicopter plays a significant and largely independent role in aviation worldwide.
 Building on large-scale research facilities developed over more than 25 years, including the ROTOS rotor test apparatus and experimental aircraft such as the Bo-105 and EC 135 FHS helicopters, DLR carries out some of the world's most advanced research in the areas of rotor aerodynamics and dynamics, overall system specifications, the dynamic interaction between pilot and helicopter and the control and guidance of rotary-wing aircraft.